syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion SfSignaturePad control for Xamarin.Forms platforms
+title: Getting Started with Syncfusion SfSignaturePad for Xamarin.Forms
 description: This section explains the key features and quick overview about Syncfusion SfSignaturePad control for Xamarin.Forms
 platform: xamarin
 control: SfSignaturePad